Not present in UK

 X. fastidiosa affects its host plants by invading their water-conducting systems, moving both up and down the plant.
 In so doing, it restricts or blocks the movement of water and nutrients through the plant, with serious consequences, including death, for some host plants.

 The different sub-species of the X. fastidiosa bacterium can infect different plant species.
-Listed against each sub-species below are some of the main host plants.
+Listed against each sub-species below are some of the main known host plants.

 - Xylella fastidiosa sub-species multiplex can infect probably the widest range of host plants, including Britain’s native pedunculate oak (Quercus robur) and wych elm (Ulmus glabra), plane (Platanus occidentalis) and northern red oak (Q. rubra).